Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Test results may be false-positive if you have diabetic ketoacidosis or if you take para-aminosalicylic acid or erythromycin estolate, antibiotics that treats bacterial infections.
+Test results may be false-positive if you have diabetic ketoacidosis.
+They may also be false-positive if you take para-aminosalicylic acid or erythromycin estolate.
+These are antibiotics that treat bacterial infections.